Top 10 Business Intelligence software

 2021.
 Zoho Analytics 5.0 uses AI and ML to assist you in getting insights from your data

-Zoho unveiled a new version of its self-service BI & analytics platform Zoho Analytics.
-It now includes Zoho DataPrep - an augmented data preparation and management service, available on the cloud, Zoho Analytics Embedded BI - offering ISVs and developers to integrate Zoho Analytics seamlessly into their product/solution offering and Zoho Analytics Marketplace, which allows partners and third-party vendors to build analytics apps on top of Zoho Analytics and market in Zoho Marketplace.
-Also included are Zoho Analytics Native Apps, apps built by us and natively embedded within third-party apps, and available in their marketplaces.
-With inbuilt AI assistant Zia, there’s no need to learn complex SQL querying.
-You can hold colloquial conversations with Zia, and get the answers you need as relevant reports.
+Zoho has introduced an updated version of its self-service BI & analytics platform, Zoho Analytics.
+This enhanced version now incorporates Zoho DataPrep, a cloud-based service that augments data preparation and management capabilities.
+Additionally, Zoho Analytics Embedded BI empowers independent software vendors (ISVs) and developers to seamlessly integrate Zoho Analytics into their own product or solution offerings.
+The introduction of Zoho Analytics Marketplace enables partners and third-party vendors to create analytics applications on top of Zoho Analytics and market them through the Zoho Marketplace.
+The updated version also includes Zoho Analytics Native Apps, which are applications developed by Zoho and natively embedded within third-party apps, making them readily available in their respective marketplaces.
+With the integration of the AI assistant Zia, users can engage in natural language conversations with Zia, eliminating the need to learn complex SQL querying.
+This allows users to obtain relevant reports and receive the necessary answers in a conversational manner.

 2021.
 No-code business intelligence service y42 raises $2.9M